nealeyoung/template.py/README.md

 # template.py

-Syntactic sugar for convenient templating in Python 3
+Syntactic sugar for convenient templating in Python 3.

+Module template.py modifies Python semantics as described below.
 To try it, download the template.py module.
-Additional documentation will be available via `pydoc template`.
+Additional documentation will be available via `pydoc template`.  .

-The template module adds syntactic sugar to Python to make templating easier.
-Within template files, Python semantics are modified slightly as
-follows:

 ## Format strings via string dequoting